lakruzz/semver_git_alias/README.md

 git config --local include.path ./../.gitconfig
 ```

-Hereafter all the git aliases will be availbale to you, but only in the context of that particular repository where you copied them to.
+Hereafter all the git aliases will be available to you, but only in the context of that particular repository where you copied them to.
 If you also want them to be globally accessible, then CD into the repo that contains this file and run:

 ```bash
 git repo-config-to-global
 ```

-That will safely copy everything to  `.gitconfig` your home folder. (the one thats read by `git config --global ...`);
+That will safely replay all configs using `--global` and effectively copy everything to  `.gitconfig` in your home folder.
+It's safe: It won't overwrite if any names clash with existing aliases.

 # Disclaimer
 ...only works on *nix style OS such as: